alexfernandez/alexfernandez.github.io/permanent/cv.md

 I was the main JavaScript teacher.

-I have also recorded several online courses, and taught a few face-to-face courses too.
+I have also recorded several online courses, but they have not worked well.
+I have taught a few face-to-face courses.
-Lately they have been mostly about JavaScript and Node.js.
+Lately they have been mostly about JavaScript and Node.js, and a few workshops centered on DevOps: continuous deployment and orchestration.

 ## Other Useful Info